Unexpectedly High Glucose Levels – Causes and Prevention

 The reason might be the hormones(others than insulin) produced by the body in order to regulate the activity of certain cells and organs.

-You should know that hormones are actually bossy substances, exerting an impact on the mood, digestive, growth, metabolic and reproductive functions.
+Hormones are actually bossy substances, exerting an impact on the mood, digestive, growth, metabolic and reproductive functions.

 As a matter of fact, when development stages, emotional stress, surgery or illness activate some changes in the hormones, blood glucose might be impacted as well: